Principal Investigator

 Molly Picillo, Ph.D.
 Student

-I am a PhD student in the Cohen Lab at SUNY ESF studying the imperiled New England cottontail (NEC).
+I am studying the imperiled New England cottontail (NEC).
 In New York, NEC are present east of the Hudson River, in Columbia, Dutchess, Putnam, and Westchester counties.
 My research will provide an estimate of abundance for NEC in these areas and I aim to create a population model for the future management of the species.
 This research will be carried out with the support from the New York Department of Environmental Conservation.

 Prior to joining the lab, I received my B.S. in Zoology and Wildlife Ecology in 2016 from the University of Maine.
 I returned to UMaine and obtained an M.S. in Teaching in 2018 in which I carried out a research-based thesis on science literacy.
 I applied these degrees as an AmeriCorps member for the Maine Department of Agriculture, Conservation and Forestry where I created a trail inventory system for state parks and public lands across Maine.
 Following this, I spent two years in Texas researching the endangered ocelot and working on an underpass system to help reduce wildlife road mortalities.
 My vested interests are in conservation and management of imperiled, threatened, and endangered species.
 I aim to leverage my teaching education to help make research more accessible to everyone interested in conservation efforts.

-I am a PhD student in the Cohen Lab at SUNY ESF studying the imperiled New England cottontail (NEC).
+I am studying the imperiled New England cottontail (NEC).
 In New York, NEC are present east of the Hudson River, in Columbia, Dutchess, Putnam, and Westchester counties.
 My research will provide an estimate of abundance for NEC in these areas and I aim to create a population model for the future management of the species.
 This research will be carried out with the support from the New York Department of Environmental Conservation.

 Prior to joining the lab, I received my B.S. in Zoology and Wildlife Ecology in 2016 from the University of Maine.
 I returned to UMaine and obtained an M.S. in Teaching in 2018 in which I carried out a research-based thesis on science literacy.
 I applied these degrees as an AmeriCorps member for the Maine Department of Agriculture, Conservation and Forestry where I created a trail inventory system for state parks and public lands across Maine.
 Following this, I spent two years in Texas researching the endangered ocelot and working on an underpass system to help reduce wildlife road mortalities.
 My vested interests are in conservation and management of imperiled, threatened, and endangered species.
 I aim to leverage my teaching education to help make research more accessible to everyone interested in conservation efforts.